gecko0307/rtld/README.md

 RTLD aims to be a minimal runtime library for D, alternative to Phobos/druntime.
 It is not meant for generic application development, but rather for special use cases:

 - Projects that need "Better BetterC".
 Raw BetterC mode is too restrictive.
-RTLD is fully `@nogc`, but supports classes, allowing to write at C++ level of abstraction
+RTLD is fully independent from druntime, but supports classes, allowing to write at C++ level of abstraction
 - Performance-critical applications that can't rely on GC
 - Applications that need SDL-like functionality without SDL itself
 - Programming embedded devices, ARM boards and low-end computers